JetBrains/kotlin-mobile-docs/topics/concurrency-with-coroutines.md

 `withContext` takes a Dispatcher argument and a code block.
 Code within that block is executed by the thread defined by the Dispatcher.
 There are a number of other ways you can switch the Dispatcher, but we won't go through them in detail.
 They all generally take a Dispatcher argument and a block to be executed.
 See [Coroutine Context and Dispatchers](https://kotlinlang.org/docs/reference/coroutines/coroutine-context-and-dispatchers.html) for a far more detailed description of how Distatchers work in general.

 With regards to using kotlinx.coroutines in Kotlin/Native, performing work on a different thread will follow that same basic pattern.
 Specify a different Dispatcher and a function block of work to execute.
-In general, that works the same as the JVM, but there are a few critical differences when running on Kotlin/Native.
+In general, switching Dispatchers and threads works the same as it does with the JVM, but there are a few critical differences when running on Kotlin/Native.

 ## Captured and Frozen Data